 |The W.R.
 Nace family of Lithia, VA|

-Cora Virginia Nace married Thomas Owen Hunt (1877-1965)—my mother always called him Uncle T.O.—and I think they lived in Boones Mill.
-In the photo below, Cora is to Blanche's left.
+Cora Virginia Nace married Thomas Owen Hunt (1877-1965)—my mother always called him Uncle T.O.—and I think they lived in Boones Mill—at least they did in 1908.
+In the photo below, Cora is right; Blanche is left.
 T.O. is in front.

 |Blanche Ruble, Cora Hunt, T.O.
 Hunt|